 Week 1 – Goal Setting – In this class we start by learning how to set goals that are both measurable and attainable.
 We learn to create long term goals and then break them down into smaller goals.
 In this course students will learn to define their WHY or their ultimate reason for pursuing FIRE.
 Our schools motto is that a ship without a destination will never set sail and a captain without a map will get lost at sea.

 Week 2 – Budgeting – In this class we will take a look at our personal spending and learn to distinguish between needs and wants.
 Needs will include shelter, food, transportation, clothing, utilities, etc.. and wants will include entertainment and non-essential items that we don’t need but make us happy.
-In this class we students will each be given a different make believe person or family to set a budget for and present it to the class.
+In this class students will each be given a virtual person or family to set a budget for and present it to the class.

 Week 3 – Income – In this class students will explore ways to increase their income by making themselves more valuable as employees and learn little secrets to asking for raises and perks at work.
 We will discuss how to achieve 10-20% and higher annual salary increases and ways to save money on things like transportation and dining out.
 Students will also be given the task of creating a small company (side hustle) that they will present to the class along with a projected one year balance sheet of income, expenses, and assets.

 Week 4 – Investing – In this class students will learn how to invest the money that they have now that there is a surplus of cash from learning to budget.
 Students will learn the difference between asset classes such as stocks, bonds, gold, and real estate, plus how each can be used to store or create wealth.